ferhadme/fcmpl/README.md

 # fcmpl

 ### Description
 An Auto Completion Engine that uses a Prefix Tree (also known as Trie).
-Can be used for implementing auto completion, where the engine suggests possible word completions (also does other things like spell-checking, generating dictionary graph, loading dictionary) based on the characters entered so far.
+Can be used for implementing auto completion, where the engine suggests possible word completions based on the characters entered so far (also does other things like spell-checking, generating dictionary graph, loading dictionary).

 ### Dependencies
 [Graphviz](https://graphviz.org/) is used for visualizing tree.
 See [Tree Visualization](#tree-visualization)